The Details Matter

 James McMurtry is the antithesis of “bad pop music.”
 The Austin-based singer-songwriter is a keen and barbed observer whose songs include the tiny details that we see daily but often pass by unless they’re called out to us.
 This talent, refined over 10 albums since 1989, comes to him by blood; his father was Pulitzer Prize and Academy Award winner Larry McMurtry, whose credits included the novels Lonesome Dove, Terms of Endearment, and The Last Picture Show as well as the screenplay to “Brokeback Mountain.”

-As I looked for ways to improve my storytelling, I became a major fan of the elder McMurtry, who wrote about his native Houston and Texas throughout his career in minute yet colorful detail.
+Looking to improve my own storytelling, I became a major fan of the elder McMurtry, who wrote about his native Houston and Texas in minute yet colorful detail.
 (A “Terms of Endearment” movie scene where Shirley McLaine and Jack Nicholson ride down the beach was filmed in my hometown.)
-When the younger McMurtry released his debut album, the John Mellencamp-produced “Too Long in the Wasteland,” I decided to give it a shot.
+When the younger McMurtry released his debut album, the John Mellencamp-produced “Too Long in the Wasteland,” I gave it a shot.

 That’s when the phrase from the former Marine — Chuck Stevick — crystallized for me as a writer, and I have since purchased each of McMurtry’s albums.
 I’ve also seen him live a handful of times, most recently when he came to The Birchmere in Alexandria, Va., for a solo show this week.

-While I admire anyone willing to be on stage with nothing but with a single instrument, few do it with the skill of McMurtry, who gets a full sound out of the acoustic guitars — he played three on Thursday night — that serve his narrative driven songs about small towns and people who live on the periphery of the economic edge.
+I admire anyone standing on stage with nothing but with a single instrument, and few do it with the skill of McMurtry, who gets a full sound out of the acoustic guitars — he played three Thursday — that serve his narrative driven songs.
+Like his father, most of his writing focuses on small towns and people who live on the periphery of the economic edge.
 Even his between song banter has a certain edge to it.

 “It does maintain a certain amount of cynicism that McMurtry songs require, but nobody dies in it, so it’s a happy song,” he said before playing “If It Don’t Bleed,” the lead single off of his acclaimed 2021 album, “The Horses and the Hounds.”